KatieNinkSmith/316-4-1-form-validation-/README.md

 For the Registration Form section of the page, implement the following validation requirements:
 **_Registration Form - Username Validation:_**
-x--The username cannot be blank.
---The username must be at least four characters long.
+x--The username cannot be blank. x--The username must be at least four characters long.
 --The username must contain at least two unique characters.
 --The username cannot contain any special characters or whitespace.
 **_Registration Form - Email Validation:_**
---The email must be a valid email address.
---The email must not be from the domain "example.com."
+x--The email must be a valid email address. x--The email must not be from the domain "example.com."
 **_Registration Form - Password Validation:_**
---Passwords must be at least 12 characters long.
+x--Passwords must be at least 12 characters long.
 --Passwords must have at least one uppercase and one lowercase letter.
 --Passwords must contain at least one number.
 --Passwords must contain at least one special character.
---Passwords cannot contain the word "password" (uppercase, lowercase, or mixed).
---Passwords cannot contain the username.
---Both passwords must match.
+--Passwords cannot contain the word "password" (uppercase, lowercase, or mixed). x--Passwords cannot contain the username. x--Both passwords must match.
 **_Registration Form - Terms and Conditions:_**
-**_The terms and conditions must be accepted._**
+x--The terms and conditions must be accepted.
 Registration Form - Form Submission:
 Usually, we would send this information to an external API for processing.
 In our case, we are going to process and store the data locally for practice purposes.
 **_If all validation is successful, store the username, email, and password using localStorage._**